Arcade-scrapbook/Hostel/README.md

 | 4       | pass4    |
 | 5       | pass5    |

 > **Note**: These credentials are for demonstration purposes.
-Please ensure you change your password after logging in for the first time to maintain security.
+Please do not change data in the webiste